 - Plans to transfer to a four-year university or institution

-- Is eligible for English 125, 126, and willing to enroll in all required courses including Guidance Studies for two consecutive semesters (fall and spring)
+- Is eligible for English 125, 126, and willing to enroll in all required courses including Counseling courses for two consecutive semesters (fall and spring)

 - Is willing to participate in activities sponsored by the program